Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rather, Babbel integrates grammar instruction into their lessons in a very subtle and efficient way.

-They don’t hit you over the head with it, but do make sure to sneak it in.
+They don’t hit you over the head with grammar, but they do make sure to sneak it in.

 So overall, I just really like that Babbel makes grammar instruction a priority, and I like how they integrate it into their lessons.